axelromero99/readmos/README.md

 Open **readmos.html** for the basic template or **readmos_bootstrap.html** for a more structured and styled result.

-🌟 You have all the necessary! 🌟
+🌟 You have all you need! 🌟

 ---

 ### Setup with the basic template 🔧

 This is the basic template ( readmos.html ).
-It is the best option if you want to integrate in your web the library in the most simple way and give it the style, structure and extra functionalities.
+If you want to integrate the library to your web in the most simple way and give it style, structure and extra functionalities, this is the best option to do so.

 You need to provide your Github **USER** and as many repositories **REPONAME** you want to show.